Sun, sand, sea and glitz – the weekend isn’t over until you’re relaxing at Shimmy Beach Club

 Cape Town Cycle Tour

-It’s arguably the highlight of the road cycling calendar and after the shortened race distance in 2015, many enthusiastic riders are eager to take to the Mother City’s scenic roads once again.
-The Cape Town Cycle Tour (formerly known as the Cape Argus Cycle Tour) will see still see cyclists from all over the globe take to the starting line on Hertzog Boulevard on Sunday, 6 March 2016.
+It’s arguably the highlight of the road cycling calendar and many enthusiastic riders are eager to take to the Mother City’s scenic roads once again.
+The Cape Town Cycle Tour (formerly known as the Cape Argus Cycle Tour) will see still see cyclists from all over the globe take to the starting line on Hertzog Boulevard for the 40th time this year.

-The 109km route is the same as usual, taking cyclists from the city centre, down the M3 through to Muizenberg and as far south as Smitswinkel.
+The route is the same as usual, taking cyclists from the city centre, down the M3 through to Muizenberg and as far south as Smitswinkel.
 From there they will then head north again, through Hout Bay and Camps Bay to the finish line in Green Point.
+For more information on the road closures on the weekend, have a look at our street-savvy Argus guide.

 SEEDING EVENTS: For those interested in increasing their seeding index for future cycle tours, a number of seeding events are still to come for the 2016 race; for more information, visit Capetowncycletour.com.